nhinguyenvn/nhinguyenvn.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 **Tech Stack:** Python, Pandas, PCA, MCA, Clustering, R

 ![Image 5](/assets/img/5.png)
+*Represent the different quantitative data using a PCA.*
 ![Image 6](/assets/img/6.png)
+*Represent qualitative variables that make up this dataset in a factorial plan using a MCA.*
 ![Image 7](/assets/img/7.png)
+*Visualize PCA results: Scree plot to show variance explained by each principal component.*
 ![Image 8](/assets/img/8.png)
+*Visualize the clusters in PCA space.*

 [🔗 View Project on GitHub](https://github.com/yourusername/dimensional-reduction-clustering)